Skip to main content

 ParameterRequired/OptionalData Type and ValuesDescription

-providerRequiredStringName of the account providing the share
+providerRequiredStringName of the provider providing the share

 shareRequiredStringName of the share from which to create the database